-There’s a lot of choices in this category including the ever popular Fisher Price auto rock n play (the # 1 most recommended baby product when I asked for suggestions!), but my little one didn’t care for it.
-We had the most luck with the Baby Bjorn bouncer, which is more of a reclined seat that you can manually bounce.
-It’s pricey for a seat, but we’ve been using this multiple times a day and still do!
+There’s a lot of choices in this category including many more affordable options.
+We loved our Baby Bjorn bouncer, which is more of a reclined seat that you can manually bounce.
+It’s pricey for a seat, but we’ve been using this multiple times a day and still do.
 It has a lightweight, flat-folding design for small spaces and travel, 3 recline settings, easy to wash covers, plus looks nice and minimalist.

-Sometimes using this was the only way I could have a few minutes to get dressed or cook.
-And I’ve totally put the bouncer in the bathroom doorway while I took a speed shower or used the potty (real talk lol).
+Sometimes using a bouncer was the only way I could have a few minutes to get dressed or cook.
+And I’ve totally put it in the bathroom doorway while I took a speed shower or used the potty (real talk lol).
 We also use this to read books to her, or clip some teething toys to it now while preparing her food.
 Lastly, we love bringing it to friends’ homes or on road trips so Nori has somewhere to sit securely after eating!

 What we used: UPPAbaby bassinet in “Gregory” gray (at Amazon, Nordstrom)

-Most of our friends did not have a crib at first, and used either the Halo (with mesh sides) or UPPAbaby bassinet as their newborn’s primary sleeping vessel.
+Most of our friends did not have a crib at first, and room-shared used either the Halo (with mesh sides) or UPPAbaby bassinet as their newborn’s primary sleeping vessel to keep besides their bed.
 The UPPAbaby bassinet is included with the VISTA stroller or sold separately if you get the smaller CRUZ.
-It’s good quality and Nori slept better in this than our other bassinet for over 4 months.
+It’s good quality and Nori slept well in this for the first 4 months of her life.

 The canopy darkens half the bassinet for sleeping and also helped shield it from blasting AC in the summer.
 There’s a vent below the mattress that can be opened up, and the canopy and inner padding is removable.
-We used it with this bassinet stand (converts to a hamper using an insert – both sold separately), and stored our car seat on the convenient bottom shelf.
+We used this with a bassinet stand borrowed from a friend (it converts to a hamper using an insert – both sold separately).

 Safety Notes: UPPAbaby sells this bassinet as “a perfect overnight sleep solution.”
 A reader commented that it may be less breathable due to padding along the inner sides if a baby’s face gets pressed against the edge.
 We were comfortable with using it for overnight sleeping, but wanted to pass this along.